Analysts: Trump’s use of Israel accelerating decline of bipartisan support

 Meanwhile, reported The Times of Israel, the Anti-Defamation League (ADL) also warned of the impact of Trump’s comments on support for Israel.

-“Politicizing the widespread, bipartisan support for Israel and throwing around accusations of anti-Semitism is damaging to the security of Israel and the Jewish community,” he added.
-“He [Trump] should lead by example, stop politicizing these issues and stop smearing members of Congress”.
+“Politicizing the widespread, bipartisan support for Israel and throwing around accusations of anti-Semitism are damaging to the security of Israel and the Jewish community,” he added.
+“He [Trump] should lead by example, stop politicising these issues and stop smearing members of Congress”.